YunfengRuan/PRS_methods/README.md

 ## To calculate the R^2 of PRS, you can use R:
 ### For binary traits:
-Here is the example code to calculate Nagelkerke's R2 (C1, C2, C3 are covariates)
+Here is the example code to calculate Nagelkerke's R^2 (C1, C2, C3 are covariates)
 ```
 library(rcompanion)
 Null<-glm(formula = PHENO ~ C1 + C2 + C3 , family = "binomial", data = DATA)
 Full<-glm(formula = PHENO ~ PRS + C1 + C2 + C3 , family = "binomial", data = DATA)
 Adj.R2<-nagelkerke(Full, null=Null)$Pseudo.R.squared.for.model.vs.null[3]
 ```

+We recommend that you calculate the liability scale R^2 if you have cohorts of different case/control ratio.

 ### For quantitative traits:
 Here is the example code to calculate partial R2:
 ```